 Before a new production vehicle, semi-truck, or airplane can be produced, prototype test units need to be manufactured.
 This is one of our core capabilities – prototype metal stamping, as we combine your data and our years of expertise to create the prototype vehicle specific to your criteria.

-We utilize robotic automation in our prototype process for OEMs, start-ups, electric and autonomous vehicles, aerospace products, and the military.
+We utilize robotic automation in our prototype manufacturing process for OEMs, start-ups, electric and autonomous vehicles, aerospace products, and the military.
 Our prototype resources allow us to produce anything from small bracketry to complete Body in White vehicles.
 This includes manufacturing tooling, prototype stampings, trim moldings, specialty items, and sub-assemblies with complex joining.

 Our strong focus on upfront engineering drives lower product development costs and shortened product development cycles.
 This, combined with our years of prototype and production experience and the use of the most advanced technologies, helps us bring your project to life on-time and on budget.